geneontology/go-ontology/src/ontology/README-editors.md

 ## GO - Ontology Editors Guide

-A step-by-step guide for GO Ontology Editors can be found at [http://go-ontology.readthedocs.io/](http://go-ontology.readthedocs.io/).
+**Temporarily out of order:** A step-by-step guide for GO Ontology Editors can be found at [http://go-ontology.readthedocs.io/](http://go-ontology.readthedocs.io/).

 ## Release Process